mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 After becoming pirates, we stayed on the main a while.
 But today, our cruise ended, and I came to Theev for the first time in my life.
 Never had I thought, as an Imperial Marine, that I would come here.
-Nor that I would get an offer by one of Darokyn’s captains to join his crew.
-Life’s a joke, really, isn’t it?
+Nor that I would get an offer by one of Darokyn's captains to join his crew.
+Life's a joke, really, isn't it?
 I get hired by the man who started all of this.
 Including my headaches...
 They get worse again.

-Seriously, I haven’t had headaches and nightmares so bad since...
+Seriously, I haven't had headaches and nightmares so bad since...
-Well, since I learned of Kalassa’s demise.
+Well, since I learned of Kalassa's demise.
 I woke up not in my bunk but in a storage space.
 I have no idea how I got there.
 I remember my face hurting.
 Being swollen, too...
 And my knuckles hurt.
 Almost like I was in fight.
 But with whom?
-I can’t remember one thing about having a fight with someone...
+I can't remember one thing about having a fight with someone...
 I was asleep!
 Anyway, some of the other marines aboard the Sorrowful Maiden keep looking at me full of hatred.
 Like I crossed them the wrong way or something.
-I don’t know what’s going on here...
+I don't know what's going on here...

 The Admiral wanted to have a word with me.
 In person.
 That got my blood pumping.
-It’s not something that normally happens.
+It's not something that normally happens.
 I answered that I cannot remember getting in a fight with anyone aboard.
 When I was standing to attention in his office...
 Boom!
 My head starts hurting, like someone was twisting a plasma torch down my right eye and